5 Sources

 Copy Link

-Samsung Electronics has achieved a $1 trillion valuation, marking a historic milestone as the South Korean tech giant becomes only the second Asian company to reach this threshold after Taiwan Semiconductor Manufacturing Co.
+Samsung Electronics reached a $1 trillion valuation on Wednesday as shares of the South Korean tech giant surged more than 10%, cementing its position as the second Asian company to cross this threshold after TSMC

 1

-.
-AI data centers drove these hefty margins as production capacity sold out completely for the year.
-Dave Mazza, CEO at Roundhill Investments, emphasized that "the trillion dollar threshold carries material weight beyond the symbolism," noting it "reflects a market judgment that memory's role in the AI infrastructure stack is structural, not cyclical" .Samsung expects revenue from high-bandwidth memory (HBM) products to more than triple this year, with its recently launched HBM4 likely to account for more than half of total HBM revenue
+The market capitalization surge reflects investor confidence in Samsung's dominant position in memory chips, which power AI data centers worldwide.
+Dave Mazza, CEO at Roundhill Investments, noted that "the trillion dollar threshold carries material weight beyond the symbolism" and "reflects a market judgment that memory's role in the AI infrastructure stack is structural, not cyclical"

 1